organicmaps/organicmaps/tools/python/maps_generator/README.md

 [Developer]
 # The path where the generator_tool will be searched.
+# Usually this is in the same parent directory of the organicmaps repo.
 BUILD_PATH: ~/omim-build-release
-# The path to the project directory omim.
+# The path to the organicmaps repo
-OMIM_PATH: ~/omim
+OMIM_PATH: ~/code/organicmaps

 [Generator tool]
-# The path to the omim/data.
+# The path to the application data.
 USER_RESOURCE_PATH: ${Developer:OMIM_PATH}/data
-# Do not change it.
-This is determined automatically.
-# NODE_STORAGE: map

 [Osm tools]
 # The path to the osmctools sources.